projectcalico/calico/master/getting-started/docker/installation/manual.md

 ### Preload the Calico docker images (optional)

 You can optionally preload the Calico Docker image to avoid the delay when you run `calicoctl node` the first time.
-Select the appropriate versions of the `calico/node` and `calico/node-libnetwork` as required by the version of
+Select the appropriate version of the `calico/node` as required by the version of calicoctl:
-calicoctl:

     docker pull calico/node:latest
-    docker pull calico/node-libnetwork:latest

 ### Final checks